Cubxity/docker-minecraft-proxy/README.md

 $ docker run --rm -it -p 25565:25577 cubxity/minecraft-proxy:velocity-adopt16
 ```

-This image makes use of Aikar's flags by default.
+This image makes use of Velocity's recommended flags by default.
 The data directory is located at `/data`.

 ## Environment variables